-When you turn program linking on, you let others on the network connect to your computer for the purpose of linking programs.
-Before you turn program linking on, make sure that AppleTalk is active (in the Chooser) and that you have named your Macintosh (see "Naming Your Macintosh and Its Owner" earlier in this chapter).
+When you turn program linking on, your computer is visible to others on the network whenever they attempt to link a program.
+Before you turn program linking on, make sure that AppleTalk is active and that you have named your Macintosh.

-1. Choose Control Panels from the Apple menu and double-click the Sharing Setup icon to open it.

-2. In the section labeled Program Linking, click the Start button.
+- 1. Choose Control Panels from the Apple menu and open the Sharing Setup icon. - 2.
+In the section labeled Program Linking, click the Start button.